 Dr. Weidmann has a particular interest in developing Clinical Pharmacy on an international level.

 Duties and Responsibilities

-- Lecturer at the School of Pharmacy and Life Sciences
+- Business Development Lead – School of Pharmacy & Life Sciences

 - School Academic board